Theory of Angle Resolved Photoemission Spectroscopy of Altermagnetic Mott Insulators

-and obtain the spinon-holon binding energy $E_\text{FSA}$ by solving the Bethe lattice problem.
 The linear dependence of the potential on the length of the string leads to the scaling of $E_\text{FSA}\sim(J/t)^{2/3}$, which is shown in Fig.~\ref{fig:app 1}(b), consistent with the tensor network simulations.

 The Hamiltonian $H_\text{pot}+H_{\Sigma}$ considers the spinon to be fixed, whereas $H_\text{spinon}$ includes the terms that involve the motion of heavy spinons.
 At $l_{\Sigma} = 0$, the diagonal hopping does not alter the Néel background, i.e., the potential energy stays the same.
 This leads to a free-hole behavior in the Néel ordered state, where the spinon and the holon always stay together.
-We include this contribution in $H_\text{spinon}$ in the next section, which gives a dispersive contribution to the spectrum.
+We include this contribution in $H_\text{spinon}$ (see Supplemental Material \cite{supp}), which gives a dispersive contribution to the spectrum.